elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **New features:**
 - WebSocket protocol support in WebForms Core technology

+## Version 4.2

+**New features:**
+- Ability to compress data for sending data to the server via WebFormsJS
 - New SendBack feature for sending all types of data